 Hybrid working and increased employee satisfaction

 As we mentioned above, employees can gain a lot from a hybrid work model in regard to productivity and work-life balance.
-This in turn can dramatically increase the employee satisfaction.
-Many employees report decreased stress when working in accordance with a hybrid work model, which makes the work force more satisfied with their company at large.
+This in turn can dramatically increase employee satisfaction.
+Many employees report decreased stress when working in accordance with a hybrid work model, which makes the workforce more satisfied with their company at large.

 Traveling long distances to the office will be more accepted by employees if they can work partly from home.
 This in turn opens the possibility to employ people who live farther away from the office, hence increasing the pool of workers to choose from.